jeff-hughes/shellcaster/README.md

 shellcaster -c /path/to/config.toml
 ```

+## Platform support

-**Note:** Shellcaster has currently only been tested on Linux x86.
+Shellcaster has currently only been tested extensively on Linux x86_64.
 Earlier versions were tested on MacOS, but not extensively.
-You may be able to compile and use it on Windows as well, but you're on your own for that right now.
-If you are on Windows, your best bet at this point is to use Windows Subsystem for Linux (WSL) to compile and use it.
+Unix systems in general, on x86_64 (64-bit), i686 (32-bit), and ARM, are the primary targets for support for the app.

+Shellcaster is not currently supported on Windows, although some work has been done to try to get it working.
+Unicode support is weak, however, and there are issues when resizing the screen.
+You may have better luck using Windows Subsystem for Linux 2 (WSL 2), but this has not been tested.
+If you are a Windows user and want to help work out the bugs, pull requests are more than welcome!

-## Default Keybindings
+## Default keybindings

 | Key     | Action         |
 | ------- | -------------- |